Kong/terraform-provider-konnect/docs/resources/gateway_plugin_ai_aws_guardrails.md

 - `guarding_mode` (String) The guardrail mode to use for the request.
 Default: "INPUT"; must be one of ["BOTH", "INPUT", "OUTPUT"]
 - `log_blocked_content` (Boolean) Whether to log prompts and responses that are blocked by the guardrail.
 Default: false
 - `response_buffer_size` (Number) The amount of bytes receiving from upstream to be buffered before sending to the guardrails service.
 This only applies to the response content guard.
 Default: 100
 - `ssl_verify` (Boolean) Verify TLS certificate when connecting to the bedrock service.
-Default: true
+Default: false
 - `stop_on_error` (Boolean) Stop processing if an error occurs.
 Default: true
 - `text_source` (String) Select where to pick the 'text' for the Content Guard Services request.
 Default: "concatenate_all_content"; must be one of ["concatenate_all_content", "concatenate_user_content"]
 - `timeout` (Number) Connection timeout with the bedrock service.
 Default: 10000